Will electric cars ever be cheaper in Australia?

 That means consumers can expect to see EVs become, on average, cheaper than ICE vehicles within the next six years, regardless of any government incentives that are offered (or not offered, as is the case in Australia).
 But it's safe to be that Australia will lag the rest of the world, slightly, as it does in everything to do with EVs.

-One of the major reasons this price rebalancing will occur is that car manufacturers will have dedicated production lines producing EVs, with many major car companies (including Audi) already pledging to phase out ICE vehicle production completely within the next decade or so.
+One of the major reasons this price rebalancing will occur is that car manufacturers will have dedicated production lines producing EVs, with many major car companies (including BMW and Audi) already pledging to phase out ICE vehicle production completely within the next decade or so.

 The cost of battery production will also drop as the years pass, which is another factor that will pleasingly drive the overall cost of EVs down.